 We believe our external collaborations will both extend (users with evolving needs will require evolving existing technologies) and expand (new users bringing new disruptive technologies to the OSG) the technology portfolio.
 Based on the current inputs from the OSG stakeholders, we have identified the following areas as initial targets:

 Many-core processor support: Many-core processing techniques are a necessary evil for today’s processor architectures where core count increases but core speed does not.
 These techniques are beginning to move out of R&D and “traditional HPC” arenas and intersecting with DHTC.
 In 2010, the High Throughput Parallel Computing (HTPC) satellite began the technical work required for integrating many-core jobs into the OSG.
-We will continue to collaborate with and empower their efforts throughout OSG’, especially as this becomes critical for stakeholders such as LHC.Clouds/virtualization: Several communities have expressed interest in cloud/VM technologies.
+We will continue to collaborate with and empower their efforts throughout OSG’, especially as this becomes critical for stakeholders such as LHC

+Science stakeholders depend on this now.
+And who.

+LHC schedule – starting in 2011 the Tier-1s and later the Tier-2s will need these capabilities.

+If ATLAS and CMS push then it will be an easy transition.
+Some work being done through GlideinWMS and Panda.
+Biggest pieces missing – accounting (PBS, Condor exist) and launch through the Glidein framework.
+This has been delivered.
+Sociological underpinning of providing the capability at the sites, the submission side and the delivery site has been accomplished,

+Dynamic reservation to reserve a node rather than static allocation of full nodes at a time.

+New capability put into place by the collaboration between the Satellite and the OSG.

+Fills a “niche”.

+Managing the increasing complexity of a single CPU.
+Need a convention of number of cores needed and available once one arrives.
+The fact that there is a mixed environment – some jobs need single core and some many.

+CMS will find over next 2-3 years that won’t schedule the whole node (Current strategy) and will need to have the flexibility of sub-node scheduling at Tier-1s and Tier-2s.
+Given that the Tier-1 and Tier-2s use Condor.
+Need more work in Condor to support this.
+Commitment from Condor to work with us on this.

+ATLAS is already needing dynamic scheduling of the partitioning of the nodes for different applications.

+Need scheduling prediction capabilities for node reservation, draining and allocation.
+Finishing of a whole workflow rather than a single job in the workflow management system.
+E.g. Panda knows about job sets.

+Fraction of accessible resources will flip to all be many core on a CPU over the next 2-5 years.

+GPUs also as a Satellite.
+For the LHC this is an interesting technology and they are exploring the potential.
+There is no roadmap for deloying into production in OSG at this time.
+OSG is committed to work on this through Satellites in collaboration with the communities.

+Clouds/virtualization: Several communities have expressed interest in cloud/VM technologies.
 This interest has been focused on expanding the OSG’s DHTC technologies to include cloud resources, and to provide smaller VOs a more comprehensive means to package a uniform job execution environment.
 We collaborate with the ExTENCi and glideinWMS projects for both interests, and believe they will deliver technology that the OSG will need to integrate.

 Monitoring: While OSG VOs may have excellent monitoring for their own activities, OSG-wide job monitoring is a current deficiency.
 Better monitoring is a frequent request from the OSG Production area and smaller VOs.
 This was unsuccessfully addressed early on in the OSG project.
 We believe the underlying technologies have matured in recent years and merit re-evaluation.